johnpeart/johnpeart.github.io/_blogpost/2020-04-04-eurovision-first-listens.md

 In lieu of an officially curated album, I’ve listened to the songs in alphabetical order *by artist* this year.

 So let’s hop in...

+{% include eurovision.html %}

+## Summing up

+So that’s every Eurovision song that won’t get to compete this year.
+41 tracks that history will probably forget.
+In many cases, probably for the best anyway.